-- North America – Companies asking people to play dual roles – i.e. PMO Director and PM, PM and Business Analyst, etc.
+- North America – Training budgets cut, companies asking people to play dual roles – i.e. PMO Director and PM, PM and Business Analyst, etc.

 - Asia – Engineering teams left to wonder where they’re going next.
-Layoffs usually affect non-eng positions first.
-But, hiring supportive positions is all but frozen.
+Hard to put out quality software as a result.

 - Europe – search for cheaper pm, which results in worse control